The Foundation continues its investments in Eastern Europe and Central Asia

 © Didier Gentilhomme

-Solidarity Banker is a new type of volunteer mission abroad offered to employees on behalf of microfinance institutions or social businesses that are partners of the Grameen Crédit Agricole Foundation.
-Two missions are available: one on the theme of "Agricultural Loans" in Kazakhstan and one on "Business Model" in Haiti.
+Solidarity Banker is a new type of volunteer mission abroad offered to employees on behalf of microfinance institutions or social businesses, partners of the Grameen Crédit Agricole Foundation.
+Two missions are available: one on the theme of "Agricultural Loans" in Kazakhstan and a "Business Model" mission in Haiti.

 The missions to be filled